 Right off the bat, Morphio is going to allow you to track things like your bounce rate, your conversions, your new users.
 It allows you to set a goal, and you can see whether or not you're on track.
 Another cool thing about Morphio is it allows us to track anomalies, and not only when it refers to our websites.
 We can put our competitors' sites into this tool and it's going to tell us how they're performing and some of the things that may have impacted their site.

-In the past, we could make changes to our site and we see, did that have a positive or negative impact?
+In the past, we could make changes to our site and we see if that had a positive or negative impact.
 Over here, working on this term, we went from 24 to 29.
-So we went down a little bit.
+We went down a little bit.
 We need to take a look at this to see how we can improve this.
-We can also see over here, we saw this site, our competitor site, that we just have tracking in here, and they went from 48 to 33.
-So they increased their visibility.
+We can also see over here, we saw this site, our competitor site, that we just have tracking in here, and they went from 48 to 33, so they increased their visibility.

 We can see that, all right, what happened?
 They changed this in the SERP results.
-So we can see these pull out in real time exactly what's going on.
+We can see these pull out in real time exactly what's going on.
 It's going to give us different warning cards based on the different things we're seeing here.
 Again, this is a competitor going up.
 We go up here if it's green.
-Obviously, reds are things that we want to look into and then yellowish orange is a mid level, and then green is a positive thing that we're seeing.
-Every once in a while, you'll see that there's some insights here on these specific pages.
+Obviously, reds are things that we want to look into and then yellowish-orange is a mid-level, and then green is a positive thing that we're seeing.
+Every once in a while, you'll see that there are some insights here on these specific pages.
 For instance, we can see that Impulse Creative here, there's an insight on the page.
-I can go and look at it.
+I can look at it.
 What it's telling me is that Impulse actually made these changes to their website during the time period that they saw their rankings increase.
 This is a way for us to look under the hood of our competitor sites and go, "Okay, they added these pages or these links on their site.
 This looks like new blog links.
 They've also changed some header tags, and they removed some header tags."